-AH3 – Croatia Brown Bear: Adria Hunt
+AH3 – Eurasian Brown Bear Hunt in Croatia with Adria Hunt

 - Eurasian brown bears are very similar to North American grizzly bears.

 - Croatia is EU member, and offers some great tourism on the coast and some excellent hunting combo possibilities.
-If you get your bear early you can combo with fallow deer or mouflon sheep in a nearby area.

 With a growing population, Gold medal brown bears are a real possibility and this hunt has an unheard of success rate of 90%!
 The trophies earned in recent years prove the exceptional quality of these bears, with fur quality values often surpassing 350 CIC points.
 Croatia is also officially recognized by CITES, and for that reason exporting your trophy is no hassle.